jomapps/broadstreet-campaigns/docs/app-docs/placement-logic.md

 - Thumbnails: render preview URL directly; no special fallback.

-## Manual Test results
+## Create tests
+Do the following:
-- Created zone "Leo Test Zone 51".
-Created success and shows properly. sync success.
-Removed from local-only page.
-Removed from zone page
+- Create zone "Leo Test Zone 52"
-- Created Advertisers "Leo Test Advertiser 51".
-Created success and shows properly. sync success.
-Removed from local-only page.
-Removed from advertisers page
+- Create Advertisers "Leo Test Advertiser 52"
-- Created Campaign "Leo Test Campaign 51".
-Created success and shows properly. sync success.
-Removed from local-only page.
-Removed from campaign page
+- Create Campaign "Leo Test Campaign 52"

-## Placement Test
-Test data:
+- Create Placement test with following values (set them as selected in filter section to ensure they work) Test data that is present in the broadstreet:
   - network id: 9396
   - advertiser id: 199901
   - campaign id: 842383
   - advertisement id: 1143797
   - Zone ids: 182864,175302, 175301

-Create placements using the local API so that you can test the creation flow end-to-end without calling Broadstreet directly.
-See Local API Testing below.
+Test methodology:
+- create the entity
+- it should appear in the entity page and also the local-only page

+Use playwright to test the frontend errors.
+Fix any errors and ensure result.